 Opportunity in plain sight

-An estimated one out of every eight people globally may be neurodivergent, and it's reasonable to expect that the workforce should reflect that.
+According to a recent study sponsored by Bank of America Retirement & Personal Wealth Solutions, Neurodiversity in the workplace: Building toward a more inclusive future of work, up to 33% of American adults may be neurodivergent, and it's reasonable to expect that the workforce should reflect that.
 Tapping into the talent of these individuals starts with the hiring process.
 Standard interviews traditionally rely on small talk, eye contact, speaking extemporaneously and reading non-verbal cues, any or all of which can be difficult for neurodivergent candidates.
 One way to adjust the process is to conduct and give appropriate weight to skills tests directly correlated to the needs of the position.

 Finally, employers need to see to it that neurodivergent employees are fully supported once they’re hired.
 “The next generation is growing up with more pride and confidence to ask for what they need, and that includes neurodivergent individuals,” says Jill Houghton, President and CEO of Disability:IN, a global nonprofit organization that consults with corporations on enterprise-wide disability-inclusion initiatives.
 “Accommodations can be as easy and inexpensive as offering headphones to keep out noise or installing low lighting.
 The key is that neurodivergent workers need to be able to self-disclose in order to get the accommodations they need.
 And to do that, they need to feel comfortable and supported in ‘coming out’ to their company.”